Toccata and Fugue in D minor, BWV 565: History

 The only extant near-contemporary source for BWV 565 is an undated copy by Johannes Ringk.
 According to the description provided by the Berlin State Library, where the manuscript is kept, and similar bibliographic descriptions, e.g. in the RISM catalogue, Ringk created his copy between 1740 and 1760.
-As far as known, Ringk produced his first copy of a Bach score in 1730 when he was 12.
+As far as is known, Ringk produced his first copy of a Bach score in 1730 when he was 12.
 According to Dietrich Kilian, who edited BWV 565 for the New Bach Edition, Ringk made his copy of the Toccata and Fugue between 1730 and 1740.
 In his critical commentary for Breitkopf & Härtel's 21st-century revised edition of the score, Jean-Claude Zehnder narrows the time of origin of the manuscript down to around the middle of the first half of the 1730s, based on an analysis of the evolution of Ringk's handwriting.
 At the time Ringk was a student of Bach's former student Johann Peter Kellner at Gräfenroda, and probably faithfully copied what his teacher put before him.
 There are some errors in the score such as note values not adding up to fill a measure correctly.
 Such defects show a carelessness deemed typical of Kellner, who left over 60 copies of works by Bach.

 The title page of Ringk's manuscript writes the title of the work in Italian as Toccata con Fuga, names Johann Sebastian Bach as the composer of the piece, and indicates its tonality as "ex. d. #.", which is usually seen as the key signature being D minor.
-However, in Ringk's manuscript the staves have no ♭ symbol at the key (which would be the usual way to write down a piece in D minor).
-In this sense, in Ringk's manuscript, the piece is written down in D Dorian mode.
-Another piece listed as Bach's was also known as Toccata and Fugue in D minor, and was equally entitled to the "Dorian" qualification.
-It was that piece, BWV 538, that received the "Dorian" nickname, that qualifier being effectively used to distinguish it from BWV 565.
-Most score editions of BWV 565 use the D minor key signature, unlike Ringk's manuscript.
+However, in Ringk's manuscript the staves have no ♭ symbol at the key (which would later become the standard way to write down a piece in D minor).
+Most modern score editions of BWV 565 use the D minor key signature, unlike Ringk's manuscript.
+Another piece listed as Bach's was also known as Toccata and Fugue in D minor, which received the "Dorian" nickname, that qualifier being effectively used to distinguish it from BWV 565.

-Ringk's manuscript does not use a separate stave for the pedal part, which was common in the 18th century (notes to be played on the pedal were indicated by "p." being written at the start of the sequence).
-Printed editions of the BWV 565 organ score invariably write the pedal line on a separate stave.
-In Ringk's manuscript the upper stave is written down using the soprano clef (as was common in the time when the manuscript originated), where printed editions use the treble clef.
+Ringk's manuscript does not use a separate staff for the pedal part, which was common in the 18th century (notes to be played on the pedal were indicated by "p." being written at the start of the sequence).
+Printed editions of the BWV 565 organ score invariably write the pedal line on a separate staff.
+In Ringk's manuscript the upper staff is written down using the soprano clef (as was common in the time when the manuscript originated), where printed editions use the treble clef.